yusufseyrek/eth-balance-viewer/README.md

 ```

 2. Create an .env file from the .env.example file
-3. Fill required environment variables to the .env file
+3. Fill required environment variables of the .env file
 4. Start the packager

 ```